Karan36k/pix2pix/README.md

    https://www.kaggle.com/kvpratama/pokemon-images-dataset

-# You will need to convert the model to tansorflow.js, please refer to the steps mentioned in official website for the same.
+# You will need to convert the model to tansorflow.js, please refer to the steps mentioned in official tensorflow website for the same.
   https://www.tensorflow.org/js/tutorials/conversion/import_keras